- Print

 Log

-As already mentioned, each workflow run contains a log.
-This log can be used to see what happens during the execution of a workflow.
-Some outputs will be provided by Combeenation, but the Platform user can also write logs with the provided Javascript functions:
+As mentioned earlier, each workflow run generates a log.
+This log helps you understand what happens during workflow execution.
+Some entries are automatically created by Combeenation, but the Platform user can also add custom log messages using the following JavaScript functions:

 console.debug()